nus-cs2030s/2122-s2/docs/unix-essentials.md

 Here, you can see that we have moved `foo.txt` over to the current directory.

-!!!
-Warning: `mv` Overwrites
+!!! warning: `mv` Overwrites Files
     If there is an existing file with the same name, `mv` will overwrite the existing file without warning. `mv` comes with a `-i` flag that interactively asks you if you are sure if you want to overwrite a file.
 It is a good idea to always run `mv -i`.
 Hit ++y++ to continue overwriting the existing file.
 You can look up on the Internet on how to make `-i` the default using `alias` command in `.bashrc`.

 !!! tip "Use ++tab++ for Name Completion"
     If you have a very long file name, you may use the `bash` auto-completion feature to reduce typing.
 For instance, you may type: